 - A. Record Drawings: Comply with the following: - 1.
 Number of Copies: Submit copies of Record Drawings as follows: - a.
-Initial Submittal: Submit one set of plots from corrected Record CAD Drawings and one set of marked-up Record Prints.
+Initial Submittal: Submit one set of marked-up Record Prints.
 Prime Consultant will initial and date each plot and mark whether general scope of changes, additional information recorded, and quality of drafting are acceptable.
 Prime Consultant will return plots and prints for organizing into sets, printing, binding, and final submittal. - b.
-Final Submittal: Submit one set of marked-up Record Prints, two sets of Record CAD Drawing files, two copies of Record CAD Drawing plots.
-Plot and print each Drawing, whether or not changes and additional information were recorded. - i.
-E-mail: CAD and PDF formats - c.
+Final Submittal: Submit one set of marked-up Record Prints and print each Drawing, whether or not changes and additional information were recorded. - i.
+E-mail: PDF formats. - c.
 Record Specifications: Submit one electronic copy of Project's Specifications, including addenda and contract modifications.